 What Does 80 Proof Mean?

 80 proof is equal to 40% ABV.
 It is the most common proof measurement for spirits.
-Most rums, tequilas, gins, whiskeys, vodkas, and cognacs are 80 proof, along with several other types of alcoholic beverages.
+Most rums, tequilas, gins, whiskeys, vodkas, and cognacs are 80 proof.

 What is Considered a High Alcohol Proof?

 Anything above 100 proof is considered high.
 This is more than 50% ABV, which was deemed the baseline when the modern proof measurement system was introduced.
-There are popular options legally available that are anywhere from 151 proof all the way to 190 proof, which is on the extreme high-end of the scale.
+There are popular options legally available that are anywhere from 151 proof all the way to 190 proof.
+This is on the extreme high-end of the scale.

 What Does 100 Proof Mean?